OpenFlowLabs/ips/README.md

-# LibIPS Library for formats and functions used by the Image Packaging System
+# Library used by the Image Packaging System

 This repository contains all modules and functions one needs to implement an Image Packaging System based utility.